 tāhāte-o mukti labhe pāpa haya kṣaya

-“When anarthas have gone, then śuddha-nāma appears.
+“When anarthas have gone, śuddha-nāma appears.
 Then kṛṣṇa-prema certainly manifests.

 nāmābhāse sākṣāt se prema dite nāre

 “Nāmābhāsa itself cannot give prema directly.
-By following the rules, the Holy Name will give prema.
+But by following the proper procedures, the Holy Name will give prema.

-“Thus, I offer my respects to anyone who avoids the offenses to the Holy Name and chants nāmābhāsa.
+“Thus, I offer my respects to anyone who avoids the offences to the Holy Name and chants nāmābhāsa.

-“O Supreme Lord, I declare that nāmābhāsa is unlimitedly superior to karma or jñāna.
+“O Sarveśvara, I declare that nāmābhāsa is unlimitedly superior to karma and jñāna.

 rati-mūlā śraddhā yadi śuddha-bhāve haya